Learn Everything You Need to Know About Influencer Marketing Campaigns

 Back in the day, social media influencers could get away with promoting a brand without adding the “Sponsored” badge to it.
 However, sponsored content has to be marked as such since social media platforms started putting in more effort in fighting fake news and media illiteracy.

-So, sponsored content means that a brand is paying an influencer to promote their brand on their personal platform, and in return, they need to let their audience know they are suitably compensated.
+So, sponsored content means that a brand is paying a social influencer to promote their brand on their personal platform, and in return, they need to let their audience know they are suitably compensated.

 Sponsored and guest blog posts